c-blake/cligen/README.md

 Optional positional command arguments (more on Rule 1)
 ------------------------------------------------------
-When there is no explicit `seq[T]` parameter, `cligen` infers that only option command parameters or specifically positioned mandatory parameters are legal.
+When there is no `seq[T]` parameter, `cligen` infers that only option command parameters or specifically positioned mandatory parameters are legal.
 The name of the seq parameter does not matter, only that it's type slot is non-empty and semantically `seq[SOMETHING]`.
 When more than one such parameter is in the proc signature, the first receives positional command args unless